Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos

-Questions remain, however, about the size and composition of the audience for potentially harmful videos on YouTube and the manner in which people reach those videos.
-To date, research investigating YouTube has lagged behind studies of its social media counterparts.
+In general, questions remain about the size and composition of the audience for potentially harmful videos on YouTube following these changes, the manner in which people reach those videos, and the role of the recommendation system in that process.
 Studies show that sites like Twitter and Facebook can amplify tendencies toward extreme opinions or spread false information \citep{bail2018exposure,vosoughi2018spread}, though the extent of these effects and the prevalence of exposure is often overstated \citep{bakshy2015exposure,lazer2018science,guess2019less}.
-YouTube may operate differently, though, given its focus on video and the central role of its recommendation system \citep{munger2020right}.

-YouTube's 2019 changes do appear to have affected the propagation of some of the worst content on the platform, reducing both recommendations to conspiratorial content on the platform and sharing of YouTube conspiracy videos on Twitter and Reddit \cite{faddoul2020longitudinal,buntain2021youtube}.
-In particular, subsequent research has found relatively little support for ``rabbit holes.''
-Though watching videos promoting misinformation can lead to more recommendations of similar videos on some topics \citep{hussein2020measuring}, random walk simulations find people would very rarely reach extreme content if they followed YouTube recommendations \cite{ribeiro2020auditing}.
-Another study using 2018--2019 data similarly finds that YouTube recommendations tend to direct people away from rather than toward the most extreme videos \citep{ledwich2019algorithmic}.

-However, the studies described above rely on bots and scraping; they cannot observe the recommendations seen by real humans under naturalistic circumstances.
-Conversely, browsing data has documented the existence of a sizeable audience of dedicated far-right news consumers on YouTube who often reach extremist videos via external links \citep{hosseinmardi2020evaluating}, but these data lack information on the recommendations shown to users.
+YouTube may operate differently, though, given its focus on video and the central role of its recommendation system \citep{munger2020right,yesilada-2022-ipr}.
+Browsing data has documented the existence of a sizeable audience of dedicated far-right news consumers on YouTube who often reach extremist videos via external links \citep{hosseinmardi2020evaluating}, but these data lack information on the recommendations shown to users by YouTube or the channels the users follow (a key source of recommendations).
+Random walk simulations conducted during and after 2019 found that problematic content was reachable, but its prevalence in recommendations fell during this period~\cite{faddoul2020longitudinal}.
+Research conducted after 2019 found that watching videos promoting misinformation still led to recommendations of similar videos on some topics, though their overall prevalence among recommendations was low \cite{hussein2020measuring,papadamou-2022-icwsm,ribeiro2020auditing,bisbee-2022-jots}.
+We build on these studies, seeking to determine the extent to which YouTube's goal of ``reduc[ing] recommendations of borderline content and harmful misinformation'' has been met using a novel measurement approach \citep{yt2019}.